 There is a well-established literature that cash transfers have positive effects on recipient households.
 We believe the primary question is the dimensions on which cash transfers affect behavior and the magnitude of these effects, rather than the presence of any overall effect.
 Given that our survey instrument included several items related to a single behavior or dimension, we select ten primary outcomes (in some cases indices of multiple variables).
 The naive p-values on these outcomes are correct for readers with an a priori interest in one of these particular hypotheses.
-To control for multiple inference, we calculate sharpened q-values within each outcome family following Benjamini, Krieger, and Yekutieli (2006) to control the false discovery rate (FDR).
+To control for multiple inference, we calculate sharpened q-values (i) across our 10 primary outcomes and (ii) within each outcome "family" (as defined in section 5) following Benjamini, Krieger, and Yekutieli (2006) to control the false discovery rate (FDR).
 The FDR controls for the proportion of false positives, which is relevant if one is interested in the proportion of the ten primary outcomes affected by treatment.
 Rather than specifying a single q, we report the minimum q-value at which each hypothesis is rejected, following Anderson (2008).
 We will report both standard p-values and minimum q-values in our analysis.
 We will apply the correction separately for each hypothesis test described in Section 3.1.
 For readers interested in the hypothesis of whether there is any overall effect on any of these primary outcomes, we estimate a system of seemingly unrelated regressions (SUR) and conduct a Wald test of joint significance for our ten primary outcomes.
-Section 5 outlines additional "families" of outcomes that we will study.
-We control for the FDR rate within families of outcomes as well, and apply the correction separately for each hypothesis test described in Section 3.1.
 We note that norms around multiple testing are still evolving in economics, and through the above methods seek to follow current best practices.